 - Social media sites e.g. Facebook, Twitter, LinkedIn, Instagram – useful for online and offline recruitment, dipstick research.
 Also to gain anecdotes, perhaps at the start of a new product development process.

-- Social media analytics – such as to assess national sentiments, for example, via ‘big data’ analysis of tweets etc. It also possible to analyse emotional response from emojis.
+- Social media analytics or social media listening software – such as to assess national sentiments, for example, via ‘big data’ analysis of tweets etc. It also possible to analyse emotional response from emojis.
 In November 2016, social media analytics correctly predicted the outcome of the US Presidential election in contrast to the national polls.

 Digital technology also spurs new analysis methods